Ronnie-Reagan/AudioVisualizerExtension/README.md

 - Enter this in the address bar: `chrome://extensions/` (chrome browser)
 - Enable 'Developer Mode' in the top-right of the page
 - Select 'Load Unpacked' on the top-left of the page
-- Select and confrim the unzipped folder
+- Select and confrim the `source` folder inside the unzipped folder

 Core logic is located in `visualizer.js`.